Mesothelioma Wrongful Death Lawsuit

 Get a Free Consultation

-Who Can File a Mesothelioma Wrongful Death Claim?
+Who Can File a Mesothelioma Wrongful Death Lawsuit?

-In most cases, the asbestos victim’s surviving family members, usually a spouse or adult child, are able to file mesothelioma wrongful death claims.
+One of the asbestos victim’s surviving family members — usually a spouse or adult child — can file a mesothelioma wrongful death claim.

-However, anyone who represents the victim’s estate can file a mesothelioma lawsuit after death.
-Estate representatives are typically appointed by a court.
+However, anyone representing the victim’s estate can file a mesothelioma lawsuit after death.
+A court typically appoints estate representatives.

-To confirm whether you or another family member can file a mesothelioma wrongful death lawsuit, you should contact a mesothelioma lawyer.
-If you have a case, they can advise you on when and where the lawsuit should be filed for best results.
+You should contact a mesothelioma lawyer to confirm whether you or another family member can file a wrongful death lawsuit.
+If you’re entitled to mesothelioma compensation, your attorney can advise when and where the lawsuit should be filed to ensure a successful outcome.

-All mesothelioma deaths are tragic and could have been prevented.
-While a lawsuit can never make up for the loss of a cherished loved one, it can provide family members with financial security and help them honor the victim.
+While a lawsuit can never make up for losing your cherished loved one, it can provide your family with financial security and help you honor the victim.

 • Family living expenses